cambridge-cares/TheWorldAvatar/Agents/InequalityIndexCalculationAgent_TimeSereis/README.md

 For the Agent to detect outdated information, a proper mark up of the relevant derivation inputs (i.e. *pure* inputs) is required.
 (Please note, that another pre-requisite for detecting derivation inputs is the registration of the agent in the KG, i.e. `REGISTER_AGENT=true` in the [docker compose file].)
 The [markup.py] example from the `pyderivationagent` package shall be used to mark up derivation inputs within the KG (for illustration purposes only), simply run this command in the powershell terminal:
 ```bash
 py ./inequalityindexcalculationagent/markup.py

 ```

+## Python scripts
+The `./python_scripts` was provided as a shortcut to calculate the inequality in one go, in a self-contained folder consisted by a series of python scripts without the use of knowledge graph.
+The scripts also provide code to produce figures in **[Preprint 323](https://como.ceb.cam.ac.uk/preprints/323/): Impact of heat pumps and future energy prices on regional inequalities.**

+Details can be refered to the individual [README.md](./python_scripts/README.md).

 &nbsp;
 # Authors #